shiragannavar/datastax_nsb/README.md

 ![Save and Test](./img/SAAdd.png)
 ![Save and Test](./img/ServiceAccountADMIN.png)

-### Create a Token for the account.
-Copy n Paste the token
+  NOTE: Make sure to select the Admin role for the account.
+Without this the publisher will NOT have the necessary permissions.

-###  you can run the set_grafana_apikey.sh script to set this value in the VM
+### Create a API Token for the account.
+Paste this value into the terminal you left above.
+NOTE you can run the set_grafana_apikey.sh script to set this value in the VM

 ![Save and Test](./img/TokenCopy.png)